FedSA-GCL: A Semi-Asynchronous Federated Graph Learning Framework with Personalized Aggregation and Cluster-Aware Broadcasting: Introduction

-\textbf{L1: Synchronous FGL Suffers from Inefficiency.} Although existing FGL methods have demonstrated promising results~\citep{baek2023personalized,li2024FedGTA,li2024adafgl,zhu2024fedtad}, they are predominantly designed for idealized synchronous settings.
+\textbf{L1: Synchronous FGL Suffers from Inefficiency.} Although existing FGL methods have demonstrated promising results~\cite{baek2023personalized,li2024FedGTA,li2024adafgl,zhu2024fedtad}, they are predominantly designed for idealized synchronous settings.
 However, their reliance on synchronization raises serious concerns for practical deployment.
-In heterogeneous environments, such as those involving edge devices or clients with limited computing capacity, stragglers can delay the entire training process, leading to prolonged communication rounds and underutilized system resources~\citep{chen2019communication}.
-Additionally, in real-world scenarios, client participation is often sporadic and inconsistent.
+In heterogeneous environments, such as those involving edge devices or clients with limited computing capacity, heterogeneous stragglers can impede the entire training process, leading to prolonged communication rounds and underutilized system resources~\cite{chen2019communication}.
+Additionally, in real-world scenarios, client participation is inherently sporadic and inconsistent in dynamic network environments.
 Strictly requiring all selected clients to complete training before aggregation is incompatible with such dynamic participation patterns, rendering synchronous protocols not only inefficient but often infeasible.

-\textbf{L2: Asynchronous Settings Amplify Graph Non-IID.} Existing asynchronous federated learning (AFL) methods~\citep{xie2019asynchronous,xu2023asynchronous,ma2021fedsa,nguyen2022federated} are primarily developed for domains such as computer vision and natural language processing.
-These approaches typically assume independent and identically distributed (IID) data, and lack dedicated mechanisms to address the cross-node dependencies and topological heterogeneity intrinsic to graph data.
-Although SWESALT~\citep{liao2023accelerating} introduces asynchronous communication into FGL, it does not explicitly address the Non-IID nature of graph-structured data.
+\textbf{L2: Asynchronous Settings Amplify Graph Non-IID.} Existing asynchronous federated learning (AFL) methods~\cite{xie2019asynchronous,xu2023asynchronous,ma2021fedsa,nguyen2022federated} are primarily developed for domains such as computer vision and natural language processing.
+These approaches typically assume independent and identically distributed (IID) data, consequently lacking dedicated mechanisms to address the cross-node dependencies and topological heterogeneity intrinsic to graph data.
+While pioneering work like SWESALT~\cite{liao2023accelerating} introduces asynchronous communication into FGL, it focuses primarily on training acceleration and explicitly lacks dedicated mechanisms to address the non-IID challenges on graphs.
 The inherent non-IID nature of graph data arises from topological heterogeneity and cross-node dependencies.
 While synchronous FL can mitigate some of this heterogeneity by aggregating updates from all clients simultaneously, asynchronous participation disrupts this balance.
 The server often aggregates updates from a temporally sparse and biased subset of clients, causing certain structural patterns to be underrepresented.
-This amplifies the existing non-IID challenge, further degrading the consistency and generalizability of the global model.
+This imbalance amplifies the existing non-IID challenge, further degrading the consistency and generalizability of the global model.